Who's Behind Listverse?

 Abonde is the Winter Goddess—one of the most important figures in all of Wicca in Europe.
-Some believe that she arose from the earliest divine female guardian figures that came down from ancient hunting cultures.
+Some believe that she arose from the earliest divine female guardian figures from ancient hunting cultures.
 Her association with witchcraft and witches may well have originated before the medieval witch trials—this provides evidence that witches existed long before people grew frightened of them.

 Like many goddess figures, her appearance changes depending on her story and temperament.
-She can appear as a beautiful young maid in a flowing white dress, or a wizened and shriveled old crone with wolf fangs and glowing red eyes.
+She can appear as a beautiful young maid in a flowing white dress or a wizened and shriveled old crone with wolf fangs and glowing red eyes.
 As the young lady in white, she brings fertility and prosperity—if crossed, however, the crone will bring forth misery, illness, and death.

 Today, many Wiccans revere her as one who leads nocturnal hordes of merry witches through the air, stopping at households to eat and drink of the feasts set out for them.
-She and her fellow witches bestow prosperity to the generous, and deny their blessings to the miserly who left nothing.
+She and her fellow witches bestow prosperity to the generous and deny their blessings to the miserly who left nothing.

-According to tradition, Aradia is either an Italian witch or a goddess come down to Earth.
+According to tradition, Aradia is either an Italian witch or a goddess who came down to Earth.
 She was “born” in 1313 in Volterra, a town in northern Italy.
 There, she lived and taught throughout the latter half of the 14th century, speaking of an “Age of Reason” that would soon replace the “Age of the Son.”

 In 1890, author and folklorist Charles LeLand published Aradia: Gospel of the Witches, based around a document he called “the Vangel,” which was supposedly given to him by a woman named Maddalena.
 Its authenticity was in dispute right from the beginning, but it has since become a wildly popular foundational Wiccan document.

-Leland’s account described an Italian legend—that may be partially true—of a woman who, “traveled far and wide, teaching and preaching the religion of old times, the religion of Diana, the Queen of the Fairies and of the Moon, the goddess of the poor and the oppressed.
+Leland’s account described an Italian legend—that may be partially true—of a woman who, “traveled far and wide, teaching and preaching the religion of old times, the religion of Diana, the Queen of the Fairies and the Moon, the goddess of the poor and the oppressed.
 And the fame of her wisdom and beauty went forth over all the land, and people worshiped her, calling her La Bella Pellegrina (the beautiful pilgrim).”

-This narrative may refer to a sect called the Guglielmites who believed in a “Guglielma of Milan”—the daughter of the king of Bohemia and the female incarnation of the Christian Holy Spirit.
+This narrative may refer to a sect called the Guglielmites, who believed in a “Guglielma of Milan”—the daughter of the king of Bohemia and the female incarnation of the Christian Holy Spirit.
 The sect itself was characterized by social and gender equality—they even elected their chief, a woman named Maifreda da Pirovano, as their female pope.
-This theme of a female messiah (and of female empowerment in general) and enlightened equality may well have inspired the Aradia legends.
+This theme of a female messiah (and female empowerment in general) and enlightened equality may have inspired the Aradia legends.

 Despite his plain-sounding name and lack of divinity, Leonard is the demon inspector-general of sorcery, black magic, and witchcraft.
-Sometimes called “le Grand Negre” (the Black Man) due to his face being black as night, Leonard’s duties make him the grand master of the witches’ Sabbaths.
+Sometimes called “le Grand Negre” (the Black Man) due to his face being black as night, Leonard’s duties make him the grandmaster of the witches’ Sabbaths.

 Collin de Plancy’s 1863 Infernal Dictionary describes him as having a goat’s body from the waist up, three horns on his head, a goat’s beard, ears like a fox, and inflamed eyes.
 He also has a face on his posterior, which witch hunters claimed existed so witches could kiss it in adoration during their evil gatherings.
-Leonard can also take on the forms of a bloodhound, a black bird, or a tree trunk with a gloomy face.
+Leonard can also take on the forms of a bloodhound, a blackbird, or a tree trunk with a gloomy face.